WAKIOM/Westlands-hospitals/analysis-process.md

 - Created a new table to hold the calculations I did so that my Original table remains clean.
   The dataset was now ready for cooking.
 ## Step 4: Data analysis
+To answer the Part one of our analysis question, I created this visualization.